'Women work twice as hard to prove themselves': How this Emirati musician juggles passion with a full-time job

 “We see so many powerful Emirati women taking high ranking positions whether in government or C suite positions at multinational organisations.
 It’s thankfully no longer the exception but more the norm.
 To strive to succeed is something inbuilt in our DNA and we are privileged to have the backing of our leadership.”

 Though overjoyed upon being selected for the Firdaus Orchestra, Elham had one request: to join the orchestra as a part-timer.
-“I was over the moon when I found out I got selected, but due to my full-time job, I requested to join part-time and committed to practising with the orchestra twice a week,” says Elham, who works full-time as a senior legal counsel at an Abu Dhabi law firm.
+“I was over the moon when I found out I got selected, but due to my full-time job, I requested to join part-time and committed to practising with the orchestra twice a week,” says Elham, who works full-time as a senior legal counsel at Ethara, Abu Dhabi.

 “Fortunately, it was a very supportive team with all women, who truly understood my challenges.
 We’d always encourage each other.”